I need human help to enter verification code (office hours only)

 SEEKING VOLUNTEERS

-FOR OUR January 18th, 2026 FOOD DRIVE
+January 25th, 2026 FOOD DRIVE

 Temple Ner Tamid hosts a bi-monthly food drive